 Some countries have established schools in Portugal with dual language teaching which follow their national curricula and are also recognised by the Portuguese Government.

-France established the «Lycée Français Charles Lepierre» in Lisbon and the «Lycée Français International» in Oporto, Germany has two schools, «Deutsche Schule» in Lisbon and Oporto, and Spain one school in Lisbon, «Instituto Español, Giner de los Ríos».
-The most well-known School that teaches in English is the St. Julian’s School, located in Carcavelos, near Lisbon, founded in 1932.
+France established the «Lycée Français Charles Lepierre» in Lisbon and the «Lycée Français International» in Porto, Germany has two schools, «Deutsche Schule» in Lisbon and Porto, and Spain one school in Lisbon, «Instituto Español, Giner de los Ríos».
+The most well-known school that teaches in English is the St. Julian’s School, located in Carcavelos, near Lisbon, founded in 1932.

-Graduation in these schools gives access to universities in the respective home countries.
+Graduation from these schools gives access to universities in the respective home countries.

 Many State and private schools in Portugal offer the opportunity to learn other languages besides English, such as Spanish, German and French.

-Portugal has public health system financed by the State budget, the National Health System (Sistema Nacional de Saúde, SNS).
+Portugal has a public health system financed by the State budget, the National Health System (Sistema Nacional de Saúde, "SNS").

-SNS beneficiaries pay reduced fees (in many cases, much below cost) for consultations, exams, surgeries and other clinical services.
+SNS beneficiaries pay reduced fees (in many cases, much below cost) for the use of emergency services.
+Other consultations, exams, surgeries and clinical services are free of charge.

 There are also public health sub-systems that include several professional sectors which operate independently or under agreements with the SNS.